bm2yogi/flaco/biblically-wrong-sickness.md

 * God used Paul's illness to make it possible for him to preach to the Galatians – Galatians 4:13-14
 * Timothy encouraged to drink wine due to stomach issues and frequent illnesses – 1 Timothy 5:23

 Bad theology hurts people.
-This teaching is unbiblical, false and dangerous to the faith of those who might put their hope in something God never said.
+These scriptures clearly teach that God not only uses disease and sickness for His glory, but in some cases, He causes disease and illness.
+To teach that He doesn't is unbiblical, false and dangerous to the faith of those who might put their hope in something God never said.

+This is not to say that God cannot or does not heal people.
+There are examples of this throughout both the Old and New Testaments.
+What we observe, however is that God does so based on His will, His wisdom, His timing and for His glory.